-Safety should be a paramount priority for any club participating in AOPA's Flying Clubs Network.
+Safety should be a paramount priority for any club participating in the Flying Clubs Network.
 We recommend holding regular safety meetings, during which members can discuss any relevant safety matters pertaining to the club's current operations.
 Clubs should also have a designated Safety Officer whose role is to promote a safety culture within the club and to ensure that club operations are performed in adherence to strong safety standards.

 - It is considered a best practice for clubs to implement a formal safety program, and to hold regular safety meetings (or add a safety component to membership meetings).
-It is recommended that clubs create the position of a Safety Officer to head this effort. - Standardized procedures should be developed and made available to club members to ensure that an operational consistency is maintained. - Mandatory club stand-downs should be held to focus member attention on relevant safety issues.

-• Open reporting of mishaps and/or lessons learned should be encouraged by the club, and such instances should be thoroughly discussed and viewed as educational opportunities that benefit all members.
+It is recommended that clubs create the position of a Safety Officer to head this effort. - Standardized procedures should be developed and made available to club members to ensure that an operational consistency is maintained. - Mandatory club stand-downs should be held to focus member attention on relevant safety issues. - Open reporting of mishaps and/or lessons learned should be encouraged by the club, and such instances should be thoroughly discussed and viewed as educational opportunities that benefit all members. - Clubs are encouraged to use WINGS for Clubs as their formal safety program, with the added benefit of possible insurance premium discounts.